anayebi/keras-extra/README.md

 # Layers

-- **Permute** (added to keras.layers.core, July 17 2015: https://github.com/fchollet/keras/pull/409)

-    Permutes the dimensions of the data according to the given tuple.

-    Input shape: This layer does not assume a specific input shape.

-    Output shape: Same as the input shape, but with the dimensions re-ordered according to the ordering specified by the tuple.

-    Arguments: Tuple is a tensor that specifies the ordering of the dimensions of the data.

 - **TimeDistributedFlatten**

 	This layer reshapes input to be flat across timesteps (cannot be used as the first layer of a model)